Live Conference

 Thursday March 5, 2:45 pm - 4:00 pm ET

 Strong editor relationships are often the key to consistent freelance work.
-In this session, editors and experienced freelancers unpack what editors look for, how to communicate effectively, and how to turn first assignments into ongoing opportunities.
+This session unpacks what editors look for, how to communicate effectively, and how to turn first assignments into ongoing opportunities.
 Panelists will share practical guidance on pitching, follow-ups, feedback, and boundaries, plus common mistakes to avoid, so freelancers can build authentic, professional relationships with confidence.

 Empty space, drag to resize